Turn Up the Love

 "Turn Up the Love" is a song by American group Far East Movement from their fourth studio album Dirty Bass.
 It features vocals from Barbadian group Cover Drive.
 The song was released on June 21, 2012, as the album's third single.
 The song was written by Far East Movement, Andreas Schuller, Ricky Reed, Matthew Koma, and produced by Axident and Wallpaper (Ricky Reed).

 The song is featured in the game Just Dance 2014.
-It was also one of the select songs available on the demo version.

 Music video

 A music video to accompany the release of "Turn Up the Love" was first released onto YouTube on June 21, 2012 at a total length of three minutes and thirty-five seconds.
 Singer Colette Carr makes a cameo.

 There is an alternate music video named "Turn Up The Love (Do Something)" released onto YouTube on September 11, 2012 at a total length of three minutes and forty-one seconds.